Censlab/UTC-1122/README.md

  - Order selection [ON, OFF, HOUR] (mandatory)

 ***Note that the time may not have been entered even though the day of the week is entered and therefore it should be the programmed mode.
-In this case, the time will be automatically recorded at 0h 0m 0s*
+In this case, the time will be automatically recorded at 00h 00m 00s*

+**Other considerations regarding the operation of this timer**

+In order to avoid tedious entry of an order which should be repeated every day, there is a day called 'EDAY' which allows you to program an event which must be repeated throughout the week.

+Yes, but what if we don't want this order to be executed on Sunday?

+In this case, simply schedule a 'cancellation order' on Saturday at the same time, in other words, an OFF order.
+The OFF order has priority over ON and HOUR.
+Therefore, the ON order of all days will be canceled by the OFF order of Saturday at the same time.